readthedocs/readthedocs.org/docs/development/design/ext-theme/landing-page/contents.rst

 Landing Page Contents
 =================================================

-This document serves to define the sections and contents for each section to be included on the landing page.
+This document serves to define the sections and contents to be included on the landing page.

 Main Menu (top)